 Commercial Kitchen Supplies Must-Have No. 1: Colanders and Strainers

-Also, depending on the type of colander, it can be used for different varieties of foods.
-For instance, colanders built for use in Chinese food are great for draining a large amount of food that needs to be drained of excess water.
-These types of colanders also typically have wide brims, no base, and relatively bigger holes all around and in the sides as well as the bottom for the most effective draining possible.
-On the other hand, standard colanders are usually designed with bases on the bottom, which makes them easier to leave resting at the bottom of a kitchen basin or sink, which allows the food to drain slower. s
+Depending on the type of colander, it can be used for different varieties of foods.
+For instance, colanders built for use with Chinese food are great for draining a large amount of excess water.
+These types of colanders typically have wide brims, no base, and relatively bigger holes all around and in the sides as well as the bottom for the most effective draining possible.
+On the other hand, standard colanders are usually designed with bases on the bottom, which makes them easier to leave resting at the bottom of a kitchen basin or sink, allowing the food to drain slower.

-Another important type of restaurant kitchen equipment is a strainer, which works similar to a colander but is typically smaller.
-Strainers are actually a type of sieve and are versatile in that they can be used when straining food and separating solids from liquids as well as in sifting or aerating flour or corn starch.
+Another important type of restaurant kitchen equipment is a strainer, which works similarly to a colander but is typically smaller.
+Strainers are actually a type of sieve and are versatile in that they can be used when straining food and separating solids from liquids, as well as in sifting or aerating flour or corn starch.